How to Deposit Bitcoin at a No-KYC Sportsbook: Step-by-Step Guide 2026

 Recommended Wallets by Use Case

-• Beginners: Exodus (desktop and mobile, user-friendly interface, supports 200+ cryptocurrencies)
+- Beginners: Exodus (desktop and mobile, user-friendly interface, supports 200+ cryptocurrencies)

-• Mobile-first: BlueWallet (Bitcoin-only, Lightning Network support, excellent UX)
+- Mobile-first: BlueWallet (Bitcoin-only, Lightning Network support, excellent UX)

-• Large sums: Ledger Nano X or Trezor Model T (hardware wallets, offline key storage)
+- Large sums: Ledger Nano X or Trezor Model T (hardware wallets, offline key storage)

 Once your wallet is set up, write down your 12 or 24-word seed phrase on paper and store it offline.
 Never photograph it or store it digitally.
 This seed phrase is the master key to your Bitcoin — anyone who has it has full control of your funds.

-Middle Ground: Bitcoin ATMs
+Bitcoin ATMs — Cash-to-Crypto

 Step 3: Choose a No-KYC Sportsbook

-• MyStake (Trust Score 9.8/10) — Accepts 50+ cryptocurrencies, no KYC for standard crypto accounts.
+- MyStake (Trust Score 9.3/10) — Accepts 50+ cryptocurrencies, no KYC for standard crypto accounts.

 Step 4: Generate Your Sportsbook Deposit Address